 This is an era of Batman that I know very little about.
 My Batman knowledge begins around the time of the 1989 film.
 I jumped on during a three-parter called “The Penguin Affair”, so maybe it was closer to Batman Returns.

 Batman is one of the books in my collection where I don’t really have very long “runs”.
 I tire of the character easier than others, and find myself dropping in and out.
-My longest stay on the title was around the turn of the century with the “New Gotham” stories, Officer Down, Bruce Wayne: Murderer?/Fugitive and into Hush.
+My longest stay on the title (to date) was around the turn of the century with the “New Gotham” stories, Officer Down, Bruce Wayne: Murderer?/Fugitive and into Hush.
 I dropped out around Infinite Crisis when Jason Todd came back, popped back in for Morrison’s run, and have mostly kept on with the New-52 volume.
 Batman (read: not Detective Comics, Batman & Robin, etc.) is the only Batman solo that I keep up with, as it’s just so costly to collect them all.

 Today we’re going to discuss a book that came out when I wasn’t even two-years old.
 Goes without saying, this is not one I grabbed off the shelf.